1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features of the 1974 Dime

-The coin features a copper-nickel clad composition (75% copper, 25% nickel over a pure copper center), measuring 17.9 millimeters in diameter, weighing 2.27 grams, with a reeded edge.
+The coin features a copper-nickel clad composition (75% copper, 25% nickel over a pure copper center), measuring 17.9 millimeters in diameter and weighing 2.27 grams.
+Its reeded edge contains exactly 118 individual reeds — a detail that is consistent across all clad-era dimes and useful for detecting counterfeits or altered coins.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)